 Generate On-site Electricity

-Parallel generation refers to the production of electricity directly by consumers rather than the purchase of it from an electric utility.
-If you generate electricity parallel to Fort Collins Utilities' grid, follow these steps:
+Parallel generation refers to the production of electricity directly by consumers rather than purchasing it from an electric utility.
+If you generate electricity parallel to Fort Collins Utilities' grid with Distributed Energy Resources (DERs), including microhydro, wind, biomass, geothermal, or cogen, follow these steps:

-- Submit a small solar parallel generation application and generating facility application (PDF 45KB).
-Contact your contractor and/or equipment manufacturer for assistance obtaining information required in the application.
+- Once your feasibility application has been reviewed, PowerClerk will invite you to submit a full project application.
+Contact your contractor and/or equipment manufacturer for assistance with information required in the application.

 - Check out information on Utilities' solar rebates, if applicable.

 Utilities will develop an agreement to provide credit for the electricity you generate and address standby and other charges.